Visiting The Hoover Dam:

 The Dam has had some controversy with its name as President Hoover’s name stuck although the original name was different, President Hoover wasn’t invited to the opening, and President Roosevelt never mentioned him in the opening speech.
 Most of this controversy is because Hoover was the President at the time of the height of the Depression and it took a while for people to warm up to the name Hoover Dam as President Hoover was the one who started the project against all odds.
 Modern controversies stem around how the dam getting rid of natural flood patterns has affected and in some cases killed off certain native fish species.
 Either way you look at it, the Hoover Dam is a modern marvel you really need to visit if you are in the area.

 Nevada Side Parking Garage: Open 8am-6:15pm, costs $7.
 Arizona Side Parking: Many free outdoor lots are available and while they are a longer walk to the dam, they are open longer and provide great views of the back of the dam and Lake Mead.

-Crossing the Dam: You can drive over the dam 24 hours a day, but stopping or parking on the dam are not permitted.
-You will stop at a security check point before crossing for safety.
+Crossing the Dam: You can drive over the dam 24 hours a day, but stopping or parking on the dam is not permitted.
+You will stop at a security checkpoint before crossing for safety.
 Pedestrians are not allowed on the Dam after dark.

 Hoover Dam National Park Website: Here